 Previously, experts thought that taking 10,000 steps a day was enough to control your weight, but a global study has just found that women up to 40 and men up to 50 years old need 12,000 steps per day. day to help change this average movement.
 Invest in a pedometer to make sure you’re hitting your goal and sticking to your healthy lifestyle rewards goal – and there are books out there too!

 Become a person with a half-full glass!
 Studies have shown that those with a positive attitude suffer less from illnesses such as heart disease.
 Find something to laugh about every day to give your hormones a boost to feel good and ultimately lead a healthier life.

 If you want to live a healthy lifestyle, why not learn more about it and start working on your fitness and health?
-If you require individual advice, do not hesitate to Consult your doctor.
+If you require individual advice, do not hesitate to General doctor.